reflex-frp/reflex-platform/doc/Internal.md

 ## Compilers

-We provide our own versions of our compilers, please take a look into `./modules/overlays/compilers.nix`
+We provide our own versions of our compilers, please take a look into `./modules/overlays/compilers.nix`, also take a look at `./modules/overlays/haskell.nix`